whit2333/keep_it_simple/README.md

 Introduction
 ------------

-Rule 1.
-Don't reinvent wheels.
+###Rule 1: Don't reinvent wheels.

 ROOT is 2 decades old and works great.
-It is under active development and is very well maintained.
+It is under active development and is very well maintained and documented.

 Take a look at the event class.